 Residents Maintain Autonomy

-This indicates the percent of patients that needed more assistance with activities of daily living over time.
+This indicates the percent of residents who required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's could indicate decline of a patient's health.

 Ability to Keep Residents Mobile